 What if I have missed the free SCSU Income Tax Clinic?

 - You can file your own Canadian income tax return using UFILE online software and instructions from Canada Revenue Agency.

-- Alternatively, you can pay to have your Canadian Income Tax Return completed by an external company or licensed accountant (CGA or CA).
-Note: Private tax filing companies are not affiliated with the ISC.
+- Alternatively, you can pay to have your Canadian Income Tax Return completed by a tax preparation company or licensed accountant (CGA or CPA).
+Note: Private tax filing companies are not affiliated with the International Student Centre.